menu

 bioprinting

-Scientists have made great strides in regards to the patterns of molecules, cells and organs with inkjet printing.
-Molecules such as DNA have been successfully duplicated, making it easier to study cancers and potential treatments.
-Cells that help combat against breast cancer have also been successfully printed using inkjet bioprinting; Retaining their functions, with good prospects for creating living tissue structures or organs.
+Scientists have made great strides in understanding the patterns of molecules, cells and organs with inkjet printing.
+With these molecules duplicated it is easier to study cancers and potential treatments.
+Cells that combat breast cancer have also been successfully printed using inkjet bioprinting while retaining their functions, with good prospects for creating living tissue structures or organs.

 Extrusion Bioprinting

-This method uses laser as an energy source to deposit the biomaterials into a receptor.
+Laser-assisted bioprinting uses a laser as an energy source to deposit the biomaterials into a receptor.
 This technique consists of three parts: a laser source, a tape covered with biological materials and a receptor.
-The laser beams irradiate the tape, causing liquid biological materials to evaporate and reach the receptor in the form of droplets.
+The laser beams go through the tape, causing liquid biological materials to evaporate and reach the receptor as droplets.
 These droplets contain a biopolymer, which retains the adhesion of the cells and helps the cell to begin growing.
-Compared to other technologies, laser-assisted bioprinting has unique advantages.
-Some specific advantages include it being a nozzle-free and contactless process that allows for high-resolution cell printing and droplet control Of biotin.
+Compared to other technologies, laser-assisted bioprinting is advantageous because it is a nozzle-free and contactless process.
+This allows for high-resolution cell printing and droplet control of biotin, but the technology is expensive, and the costs are so prohibitive that they do not allow its wide use and dissemination.

 Stereolithography

-STL technology consists of solidifying a photopolymer using ultraviolet light.
-It has the highest manufacturing accuracy and is suitable for bioprinting as it prints with hydrogels that are sensitive to light.
-This technology is still currently under development because there are still many limitations, such as lack of biocompatibility and biodegradability of polymers, adverse effects, and inability to the remove supports.
+Stereolithography, or STL, consists of solidifying a photopolymer using ultraviolet light.
+It has the highest manufacturing accuracy and is suitable for bioprinting because it prints with hydrogels that are sensitive to light.
+This technology is still under development because of limitations like the lack of biocompatibility and biodegradability of polymers, adverse effects, and the inability to remove supports.

 bioprinting